-Element 1.
-Development of specialist skills in the area of practice Ready Not Ready The registrar has displayed satisfactory progress upon completion of the two-year Training Program and is considered READY to sit for final examinations for specialisation.
+Ready Not Ready The registrar has displayed satisfactory progress upon completion of the two-year Training Program and is considered READY to sit for final examinations for specialisation.
 The registrar has not displayed satisfactory progress upon completion of the two-year Training Program and is considered NOT READY to sit for final examinations for specialisation.
-If 'Not Ready' is recommended, please identify relevant areas and recommended remedial actions to assist the registrar to reach the required specialist standard
+If 'Not Ready' is recommended, please identify relevant mmended remedial actions to assist the registrar to reach the e required

 Ready Not Ready The registrar has displayed satisfactory progress upon completion of the two-year Training Program and is considered READY to sit for final examinations for specialisation.
 The registrar has not displayed satisfactory progress upon completion of the two-year Training Program and is considered NOT READY to sit for final examinations for specialisation.
-If 'Not Ready' is recommended, please identify relevant areas and recommended remedial actions to assist the registrar to reach the required specialist standard
+If 'Not Ready' is recommended, please identify relevant areas s and recommended remedial actions to assist the registrar to reach the require specialist standard